 - Any conference or event with links to the tobacco1 or alcohol industry and related actors2 - Applications from individuals applying for, holding, or employed under funding received from the tobacco industry or alcohol industry and related actors - International conferences.
-An international conference is defined as any conference with an international organising committee that attracts at least 50% of delegates from countries other than Ireland and rotates the country it is held. - Any combination of the above
+An international conference is defined as any conference that attracts at least 50% of delegates from countries other than Ireland and rotates the country it is held.